3550 Amazonas Drive, Jefferson City, MO 65109

 Involvement Is Important

-Individuals may join administrators, educators and school board members as a part of MSAPAC for $30 per year.
+Superintendents, Assistant Superintendents, Directors, Principals, Assistant Principals, Career and Technical Administrators, Teachers, School Board Members or anyone else who wishes to be a part of protecting and supporting Missouri Public Schools may join MSAPAC for $30 per year.
 This is a very reasonable price to pay for the benefit that public school supporters will receive in return for the efforts made by MSAPAC.

 Or, send a $30 personal check